syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/icons.md

 ## Steps to Use Icon

-1. Add a class `e-icons` to the HTML element that shows the icon.
+1.Add a class `e-icons` to the HTML element that shows the icon.
 This class contains the font-family and common property of the font icons.

-2. Add the icon class with corresponding icon content from the [available icons](#available-icons).
+2.Add the icon class with corresponding icon content from the [available icons](#available-icons).
 For example, the below code snippet represents the search icon class.

 {% tabs %}
 {% highlight c# tabtitle="CSS" %}